 Let the tea leaves cook for just a minute.
 Overcooking the tea will make the tea leaves release their tannins and make the chai bitter.
 You want the tea leaves to just steep enough to release their flavors.

 Add the milk, sugar (optional) and let this cook for a minute more.
 Then turn off the heat and let the chai sit for 3-4 minutes.
 Using a mesh strainer, strain the chai and serve hot.
 Your Masala Chai is ready!

-Masala chai should not be confused with chai latte, which is an adaptation of chai - which has more milk and lesser spices.
+Masala chai should not be confused with a chai latte, which is an adaptation of chai - which has more milk and lesser spices.
 Masala chai is stronger in flavor compared to the milder chai latte.
 A chai latte usually uses frothy steamed milk to replicate the feel of a latte with some of the flavors of masala chai.

-or masala chai, I recommend using tea leaves such as Assam tea, which has a deep, strong flavor.
+For Masala Chai, I recommend using tea leaves such as Assam tea, which has a deep, strong flavor.
 Darjeeling tea or Nilgiri tea leaves – which are some popular Indian tea varieties - have a milder flavor.
 I prefer to buy Indian brands of loose-leaf tea, but you could also use teabags as well.
 All Indian stores will stock well-known brands of loose Assam-origin tea.

 Don't let the tea leaves boil in the water - Tea can become bitter if you let the tea leaves boil in the water.
 Add the tea leaves to the boiling water and lower the heat.
 Let the leaves simmer for a minute, and add milk and sugar.
 Boiling the tea leaves for too long will release some of its tannins, which can make the tea bitter.

 Use whole spices, not store-bought spice mix - It can be tempting to use a store-bought masala chai spice mix, but I highly recommend using whole spices - they are more potent and can make a huge difference to the taste.